suijunqiang/LVGL_Demos/README.md

 ## LVGL_Launcher
 <a id="LVGL_Launcher"></a>

-The LVGL Launcher is based on V9.3, and it is a demo application that showcases the capabilities of the LVGL  graphical user interface library.
+The LVGL Launcher is based on LVGL9.3, and it is a demo application that showcases the capabilities of the LVGL9.3  graphical user interface library.
 It is designed to provide a user-friendly interface for launching various applications and features on a graphical display, such as Android Launcher or Apple UI Home.
 Ofcause it can be used for other purposes, such as a custom desktop environment or a home automation dashboard.

 The UI screen shot is as follows: